qrzn23/min/wip/l418/content.md

 Bou-Sada.
 December 2, 1909.
 4:50 - 6:5 p.m.

-### The Cry of the 15th Aethyr, Which is Called OXO^[OXO = ♎{Spirit}♎.
+### The Cry of the 15th Aethyr

+#### Which is Called OXO^[OXO = ♎{Spirit}♎.
 The Rose of Earth on the Place of Judgment; this is the scene of the Aire. לת ל = 460 = ה ו הי ל שדק "Holy unto the Lord", and refers to the consecration (after examination) of the Exempt Adept.
 It is his final preparation for undergoing in consciousness the full ceremony of passing to the grade of Magister Templi.]

 There appears immediately in the Aethyr a tremendous column of scarlet fire, whirling forth, rebounding, crying aloud.
 And about it are four columns of green and blue and gold and silver, each inscribed with writings in the character of the dagger.
 And the column of fire is dancing among the pillars.
 Now it seems that the fire is but the skirt of the dancer, and the dancer is a mighty god.
 The vision is overpowering.